 Is it expensive?

 A direct vent fireplace can be less expensive than a B-vent fireplace.
 Coaxial pipes are more expensive than galvanized piping found in B-vent.
 However, B-vent chimney systems require vertical venting through the roof that ends along the roofline.
-Since direct vent piping can terminate horizontally on an outside wall, you may end up spending less on more expensive materials because you use less of those materials than you would if you installed a B-vent system.
+Since direct vent piping can terminate horizontally on an outside wall, you may spend less on more expensive materials because you use less of those materials than you would if you installed a B-vent system.

 - direct vent flue collar and pipe